chromium/chromium/docs/transcripts/wuwt-e03-content.md

 22:06 SHARON: For sure, and it's a good example of why we have all these tests, is to make sure things don't break.
 So that is pretty much all the questions I have written down.
-Is there anything else generally content layer, content public API-ish related that is interesting that maybe we didn't get a chance to cover?
+Is there anything else generally content layer, content/public API-ish related that is interesting that maybe we didn't get a chance to cover?

 22:31 JOHN: Yes.
 The most common questions is people will be like, well, does this belong in content or not?
-So I can have a chance to point people towards their README files and content/README that describes what's supposed to go in or not.
-And then, there's also a content/public/README that describes the guidelines we have for the API to make it consistent.
+So I can have a chance to point people towards their README files and [//content/README.md] that describes what's supposed to go in or not.
+And then, there's also a [//content/public/README.md] that describes the guidelines we have for the API to make it consistent.

 22:59 SHARON: I've definitely seen those questions before.
-You're updating one of the content public APIs.
+You're updating one of the content/public APIs.
 Does this belong?
-While we're here, can you give us a quick breakdown heuristic of what things generally would belong in the content public API versus you put it up for review, and the reviewer's like, no. This does not belong in content public?
+While we're here, can you give us a quick breakdown heuristic of what things generally would belong in the content/public API versus you put it up for review, and the reviewer's like, no. This does not belong in content/public?

 23:24 JOHN: So sometimes, for example, for convenience, maybe the Chrome layer wants to call other parts of Chrome layer, but they don't have a direct